-The development and support of the digital assets functionality (also previously referred to as colored coins) are enabled by our switch to the UTXO model.
+The development and support of the functionality of digital assets are enabled by our switch to the UTXO model.
 With the introduction of Chrysalis Phase 2 and its switch to UTXO, we will mainly focus on reusable addresses, binary transaction layout, introducing a much better developer and wallet experience, and the overall integration of UTXO into the protocol.

 We are also actively looking at ways to involve external parties to help us develop the tooling and core functionality of the digital assets.

 As always, we welcome everyone to stop by on Discord.